Also see my page dedicated to the South Canol

 Nahanni Range Yukon gov't campground sign, km 84

-The campground was in a large forest fire area that burned about five years before.
+The campground was in the middle of a large forest fire area that burned about five years before.
+Even so, it would have been a good overnight spot.

 Campsite at Nahanni Range Yukon gov't campground